 "Marry-her type of in love with her?"

 "Wow."
 A long silence as they both found other places to look.
 "Why didn't I know that?"

 Spock met his eyes, unsure if this was a rhetorical question or if his friend really wanted them to discuss their relationship in a not-quite-empty corridor of Command.
 But Jim's eyes were the kind of wary they always turned when matters of the heart were about to be broached, so Spock took a deep breath and said, "I was not sure how you would feel about my impending union."

 "Not sure?
 Have I ever given you reason to not be sure?"
-Jim kicked off from the wall, took a step away, then turned back, whip fast.
+Jim kicked off from the wall and took a step away, then turned back, whip fast.
 "I'd have goddamned hated it, and you know it."

 Spock looked down.
 "And yet you bring up Christine.
 And yet you indicate you have interest in her."